github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The second value ``""`` is left blank, since the function is not a method of a type.
 - The third value ``False`` is a flag that indicates whether or not the sink also applies to subtypes.
 This has no effect for non-method functions.
 - The fourth value ``Join`` is the function name.
-- The fifth value ``""`` is left blank, since specifying the signature is optional and Go does not allow multiple signature overloads for the same function.
+- The fifth value ``""`` is the input type signature.
+For Go it should always be an empty string.
+It is needed for other languages where multiple functions may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the ``access path``, the ``kind``, and the ``provenance`` (origin) of the summary.